nafizjiwa/CreateReactViteApp/README.md

   The installation will then ask what to name the project with this command:</br>
     `?
 Project name:>> you enter the name of you project press enter`
 ## THIRD
-  The instal will then ask what frame work you wish to use with this command:
+  The instal will then ask what frame work you wish to use with this command:</br>
-    ?Select Framework:    (Choice are)
+    `?Select Framework:    (Choice are)`

                           Vanilla
                           Vue
                         > React      right angle shows React chosen